Stochastic Variational Method as Quantization Scheme I: Field Quantization of Complex Klein-Gordan Equation: Concluding remarks

 \section{Concluding remarks}

+The formulation of the stochastic variational method was extended so as to apply it to the field quantization of the bosonic fields.

+For this, we first introduced spatial lattice and define the field stochastic variables on these grid points.
+We further showed that any unitary equivalent variable can be used for the SVM quantization.
+In particular, the basis which diagonalizes the Laplacian operator is more convenient and it corresponds to the Fourier transform of a field when and only when the continuum limit is taken.

-We discussed the field quantization in the complex Klein-Gordon equation in the framework of the stochastic variational method.
-In this scheme, the dynamics of the quantized field is determined by the Euler equation in the functional space of the field configuration.
-In this representation, the quantum effect is expressed by the functional quantum potential and this is the natural generalization of the Mandeluing-Bohm theory in quantum mechanics.
-It is also possible to re-express the functional Euler equation as the Schr\"{o}dinger equation by introducing the wave functional for the field configuration.
-Note that the functional Euler equation can be expressed in the form of the the Hamilton-Jacobi equation.
-This equation for quantum field theory is known for the massless real Klein-Gordon equation.
-See Eqs.
-(12.4.9-12.4.11) in Ref. \cite{holland}.
-As for the various approaches for the hydrodynamic representations of quantum dynamics, see Refs. \cite {holland,wyatt,durr,qh,qh2,chia}.
+Dynamics of the quantized field in this scheme is determined by the Euler equation in the functional space of the field configuration, and the quantum effect is expressed by the functional quantum potential.
+This equation is further rewritten in the form of the functional Schr\"{o}dinger equation which can be obtained even in the canonical quantization \cite{holland,sym,lu,kie,huang}.
+The noise intensity is a parameter of the SVM quantization and determined by calculating the single-particle energy defined by the Lagrange transform of the stochastic Lagrangian.
+In this way, we can conclude that the time evolution of the wave functional \textit{must} be induced by the Hamiltonian operator.

-The functional Euler equation obtained in SVM is not completely equivalent to the functional Sch\"{o}dinger equation, because the divergence associated with the vacuum polarization does not appear in the former approach.
-However, the Casimir effect should be still contained in this hydrodynamic form, because the ambiguity of the definition of the phase in the wave functional cannot remove the spatially inhomogeneous vacuum energy.

-We further discussed that the noise intensity is determined by calculating the single-particle energy defined by the Lagrange transform of the stochastic Lagrangian.
-Then it was found that the time evolution of the wave functional \textit{must} be induced by the Hamiltonian operator.
-It should be emphasized that this property is one of the postulates in the canonical quantization, while it is obtained as the consequence of the variational principle in SVM.
+Differently from the particle systems, we need to introduce a Wiener process which has correlations between the different grid points (or discretized momentum), and the correlations are proportional to the Dirac delta function in the continuum limit.
+This Wiener process leads to the second order functional derivatives in the functional Schr\"{o}dinger equation.
+It is known that such a term provokes a singular behavior but does not induce any problem in the calculations of observables as is discussed as is discussed in Ref. \cite{sym,lu}.
+Thus it becomes clear that the SVM quantization with such a Wiener process still has a continuum limit.
+Because of this singularity, we should interpret that the functional Schr\"{o}dinger equation is defined as the continuum limit of the the lattice representation.